Acacia, The Graceland University Yearbook

 Our mission is to capture and share the story of the Graceland University community each year through digital photography, graphic design and writing.
-Our team of student employees and interns work five to ten hours per week using Jostens Yearbook Avenue, a patented online yearbook system that helps plan, create and sell the Acacia.
-The Acacia, the Tower (student newspaper), the Communications Club and Graceland Social Media are housed in Studio G, located on the mezzanine of the Memorial Student Center (MSC).
+Our team of student employees and interns work 5-10 hours per week using Jostens Yearbook Avenue, a patented online yearbook system that helps plan, create and sell the Acacia.
+The Acacia and the Tower (student newspaper) are temporarily located in the basement level of Zimmermann Hall, Room 125.

 The name Acacia was suggested by student Peter T. Chosokabe of Japan.
 This is how he explained his recommendation:

 The word shall be well compared to the distinction of our college annual; the virtue of acacia to the virtue of Graceland College; the perfume of acacia to the sweet memories of old students; its euphonious sound to the peaceful atmosphere of the college location.

 In its 100-plus-year history, the Graceland yearbook has been published in different styles, formats and sizes.
 It’s been published in weekly sections with the student newspaper (1923), quarterly and with a plastic binder (1970), and with a vinyl record (1959 and 1961) as small as 7 ¾” wide by 8 ¼” tall and as large as 9” wide by 12” tall.